mooreryan/InteinFinder/_docs_src/src/installing-precompiled-binaries.md

 # Installing Precompiled Binaries

-The simplest way to use the `intein_finder` program is to download one of the precompiled binaries available on the [releases](https://github.com/mooreryan/intein_finder/releases) page.
+The simplest way to use the `InteinFinder` program is to download one of the precompiled binaries available on the [releases](https://github.com/mooreryan/InteinFinder/releases) page.

 A couple different "flavors" are available: